paulo-campos/angularjs-starter/README.md

 ### Workflow

-Before everthing, fill the data object **project.new** in **gulp/settings/project.coffee** file and run the command:

-    $ gulp config:start

-This will set all settings to your project needs, after you can use any of the following commands:
+You can use any of the following commands:

 | Commands               | Result                                             |
 | ---------------------- |:--------------------------------------------------:|